Here are a few remedies for Battlefield 6 crashing on PC, potentially due to Secure Boot, drivers, Anticheat, and more.

 Graphics Driver Updates

-Ensure you have the latest Game Ready drivers from NVIDIA and AMD’s websites.
+To solve this, ensure you have the latest Game Ready drivers from NVIDIA and AMD’s websites.
 Use Display Driver Uninstaller to fully uninstall the drivers, clean up residuals perfectly, and then install the downloaded up-to-date drivers.

 Verdict